 After the first two or three days, apply a heating pad or warm cloth to the bruise.
 You can take ibuprofen or acetaminophen if necessary.
 According to Dr. Robbins, heat helps boost circulation and increase blood flow and will help to clear away the trapped blood after the bruise has already formed.

 Vitamins K, C and B12 help your blood clot, so if you lack these in your diet, you may bruise more often.
 Citrus fruits can increase your vitamin C, and green leafy vegetables, such as spinach are a good source of vitamin K. Vitamin B12 can be found in fortified breakfast cereals, eggs, milk, fish, meat and poultry.

-“There is no magic trick for preventing or healing bruises,” says Dr. Bradley “Most will heal within two weeks, and you’ll forget you even had an injury.”
+“There is no magic trick for preventing or healing bruises,” says Dr. Robbins.
+“Most will heal within two weeks, and you’ll forget you even had an injury.”

 Check with your primary care doctor if you feel you are experiencing excessive bruising in places you don’t normally get them, or if the pain is severe.
 In rare cases, excessive bruising could indicate an underlying condition.